bradfrost/atomic-design/chapter-1.md

 And that’s exactly what folks are doing.
 The spirit of modularity is weaving its way into every aspect of the Web creation process, and is having profound effects on organizations’ strategy, process, content, design, and development.

 ### A manageable strategy
-Every organization is finally realizing that bulldozing their entire website and replacing it with the a New and Shiny™ website every three-to-six years isn’t (and never was) a sustainable solution.
+Every organization is finally realizing that bulldozing their entire website and replacing it with the a New-and-Shiny™ website every three-to-six years isn’t (and never was) a sustainable solution.

 Out with the old!
 In with the new!
-But even before the launch-party confetti is swept up, organizations are.
-What’s more, monolight Jared Spool calls this the “escalator of acquired knowledge”, and these
+It’s certainly an attractive and exciting prospect.
+But even before the launch-party confetti is swept up, the calls start coming in.

+“You moved my cheese!” cry the users, who have spent years learning the previous interface and functionality.
+When massive redesigns get launched with significant changes to the experience, users get knocked down the [“Magic Escalator of Acquired Knowledge”](http://www.uie.com/articles/magic_escalator/), as Jared Spool calls it.
+Huge redesigns are a jolt to the system, and initially-frustrated users have to spend a great deal of time and energy relearning the experience to slowly climb back up that escalator of acquired knowledge.

-Eventually, these monolithic redesigns leave organizations paralyzed, unable to make changes to respond to user feedback.
-All the while their users get angrier and angrier as they’re forced to endure an increasingly-creaky, broken experience.
+In addition to frustrating users, …  Without a fundamental change in process, these monolithic redesigns eventually paralyze organizations, leaving them unable to quickly make changes and respond to user feedback.
+All the while users get angrier and angrier as they endure an increasingly-creaky, broken experience.

-Taking cues from the smaller, leaner startup world, even massive organizations are inimum viable products
+Taking cues from the smaller, leaner startup world, even massive organizations are minimum viable products

 ### An iterative process
 If I had a quarter for every time I heard some stakeholder say “We’re trying to be more Agile,” I’d be on a beach in Maui instead of writing this book.